Frequently Asked Questions

 Certificates of Insurance: Carnegie Mellon Certificates of Insurance are issued by the Director of Risk Management, Brian Cappo (412) 268-3790.

 Tax Exemption Form: Pennsylvania Tax Exemption Forms are issued by the Taxation Office.
-Please contact Courtney Davies, Tax Manager to obtain an exemption form.
+Please contact the Taxation Department to obtain an exemption form.
 The form can also be found on the Finance Division's Taxation homepage.

 Accounts Payable: Carnegie Mellon's policy on payment is net 30 days.
-If a vendor requests a deposit or payment on the date of service, please contact Bob Riddle, Accounts Payable Manager, for guidance on issuing early payment to the vendor.
+If a vendor requests a deposit or payment on the date of service, please contact Steven Allaman or Amy Willoughby in Accounts Payable for guidance on issuing early payment to the vendor.

 Awards: Monetary awards must be processed with the Non-Employee Prize/Award [pdf] through Accounts Payable.